 Q: How do I know how many credits to register for?

 A: That depends on the number of field experience hours you’ll be working.
 45 field experience hours = 1 semester hour of credit.
 A student working 45 hours with a team, league office or agency would earn 1 semester hour of field experience credit.
 90 hours of field experience.
 405 hours are required to earn 9 s.h.

 Q: Can I get paid by the organization where I'm doing my field experience?

 A: Yes, the students can be paid a stipend or an hourly wage.
 It is important to remember, however, that it is common in the industtry for internship experiences to be on a volunteer, unpaid basis.

 Q: Can I still get credit for something I’m doing right now?

 A: Depends on when you are reading this!
 If the semester registration deadline has already passed, you cannot retroactively earn credits.
 You can register for credit in the following semester, provided the experience is also ongoing and you have not already earned credit for experience with the same organization.

-Still have questions?
+Want to have a job description reviewed or still have questions?
 Contact Anna Jensen, Director, Office of Field Experience.